wlcrs/huawei_solar/AI_POLICY.md

 All contributions must be reviewed and understood by the contributor before submission.
 You should be able to explain every change in a pull request you submit.
 Pull requests that appear to be unreviewed AI output will be closed without review.

-## Our use of AI

-Some of our projects use AI tools to assist with code reviews, issue triaging, reporting, and other project management tasks.
-These tools may leave comments on pull requests or issues.
-As with any automated tooling, these comments are not always correct.

-If an AI tool leaves a comment on your contribution, treat it as you would any other review comment.
-If you believe it is incorrect, say so; a brief explanation is sufficient.
-Maintainers always have the final say.
-If in doubt, ask a maintainer.

 ## Enforcement

 Contributions that do not follow this policy will be closed.
-Repeated violations may result in being blocked from contributing to OHF projects.
+Repeated violations may result in being blocked from contributing to this project.
 If you believe your contribution was closed in error, you are welcome to reach out to a maintainer to discuss.

 ---

-This policy was adopted from the Open Home Foundation.
-The canonical version of this policy is published at
+This policy was adopted from the [Open Home Foundation AI Policy](https://developers.home-assistant.io/docs/ai_policy).
-<https://developers.home-assistant.io/docs/ai_policy>.
-In case of differences,
-the published version applies.